crissmath/Blis_family_model/README.md

 [Performance Analysis of Matrix Multiplication for Deep Learning on the Edge](https://link.springer.com/chapter/10.1007/978-3-031-23220-6_5)

-If you have found it useful or would like to use this project please share it this way:
+If this work has been useful to you :) please feel free to cite it in this way:

 ```
 @inproceedings{ramirez2023performance,
   title={Performance Analysis of Matrix Multiplication for Deep Learning on the Edge},